Veil-Project/veil-project.github.io/collections/_news/2019-03-27-bounty-program-live.md

 title: The Veil Bounty Program is Live!
 description: 'We have partnered with top bounty management team BountyCloud for the program and hope to provide bounty hunters with a fair and seamless way to contribute and earn veil.'
 ---
+We have partnered with top bounty management team BountyCloud for the program and hope to provide bounty hunters with a fair and seamless way to contribute and earn veil.

 ![](/uploads/blog/2019-03-27-bounty.png)